jpmhouston/MMWormhole/README.md

 The wormhole also supports CFNotificationCenter Darwin Notifications in an effort to support realtime change notifications.
 When a message is passed to the wormhole, interested parties can listen and be notified of these changes on either side of the wormhole.
 The effect is nearly instant updates on either side when a message is sent through the wormhole.

+> This MMWormhole fork adds the MMQueuedWormhole subclass, see "This Fork" near the end of this file.

 <p align="center">
 <img src="MMWormhole.gif") alt="Example App"/>
 </p>